I’ve updated this post on 15 July 2020

 - the owner of a business is planning to open up multiple businesses or forms of income they want to account for in different companies.

-Once you have checked that your company is dormant, the next step is to make sure you meet all the filing deadlines.
+Once registered with Companies House, the next step is to make sure you are aware of all the ongoing filing deadlines.

 Here’s a summary of what you need to do: